Who We are:

 Each member of the group donates at least $100 each year, with the goal of raising a total of $10,000 for wildlife conservation.
 Each year if, as a group, we raise more than our $10,000 goal, this extra generosity is set aside into an Emerging Female Leader fund to support one or more internship positions at Rocky Mountain Wild.
 (You can even schedule your donation for $10 per month for the next 10 months.)

 We have films, hikes, and activism opportunities planned.
-These events are free for 100 Women for the Wild members and for a small fee to the public and are a chance to connect with others in the community who care about furthering the mission of supporting women in STEM fields and protecting the biodiversity in our region.
+These events are a chance to connect with others in the community who care about furthering the mission of supporting women in STEM fields and protecting the biodiversity in our region.